Sebastian Rudy: Return to TSG Hoffenheim

+On 27 September 2023, Rudy announced his retirement from professional football.

 International career

-Rudy debuted for the German senior team on 13 May 2014 in a friendly against Poland in Hamburg.
-On 6 October 2017, Rudy scored his first international goal from outside the box in a 3–1 victory over Northern Ireland and it was Germany's fastest goal in World Cup qualifiers which was scored in the 2nd minute of the match.
+Rudy debuted for the German senior team on 13 May 2014 in a friendly against Poland in Hamburg's Imtech Arena.
+On 6 October 2017, Rudy scored his first international goal from outside the box in a 3–1 victory over Northern Ireland.
+The goal was scored in the 2nd minute of the match and was Germany's fastest goal ever in World Cup qualifiers.

 On 4 June 2018, Rudy was named in Joachim Löw's final 23-man squad for the 2018 FIFA World Cup.